Research in the Pfeifer Lab is focused on analysing high-throughput sequencing data to learn about genetic and evolutionary processes.

 (i) Anthropological – mutation and recombination rate variation in primates

 Interactions between mutation, recombination, natural selection, and population history shape the genetic differences among individuals, populations, and species.
 For anthropocentric reasons, a focal point of many studies addressing the processes of mutation, recombination, and selection has been characterizing the rate and patterns observed in humans as well as our closest extant evolutionary relative, chimpanzees (Auton*, Fledel-Alon*, Pfeifer*, Venn*, et al., Science 2012; Leffler*, Gao*, Pfeifer*, Ségurel*, et al., Science 2013).
 The gained knowledge from such studies is fundamentally important both to understand the causes of genetic diseases as well as to date events in human evolution.
 Until recently, the direct identification of mutation and recombination events was a technically difficult process, making experiments both complex and imprecise.
 However, advances in high throughput sequencing technologies have made it possible to detect mutations on a genome-wide scale, even in non-model organisms.
 This large-scale population genetic data can be used to estimate fine-scale historical, sex-averaged recombination maps, thus providing us with the necessary means to assess how much variation in mutation and recombination rates exist in natural populations.
-Specifically, I am interested in gaining a better understanding of fine-scale changes in rates of mutation and recombination through deeper evolutionary time within the primate clade (Pfeifer, MBE 2017) – research that will greatly illuminate current debates centred around the calibration of the molecular clock as well as the expected extent of linked selection in shaping genomic variation (Pfeifer & Jensen, GBE 2016).
+Specifically, I am interested in gaining a better understanding of fine-scale changes in rates of mutation and recombination through deeper evolutionary time within the primate clade (Pfeifer, MBE 2017; Pfeifer, Evolution 2017) – research that will greatly illuminate current debates centred around the calibration of the molecular clock as well as the expected extent of linked selection in shaping genomic variation (Pfeifer & Jensen, GBE 2016).

 (ii) Ecological – adaptation due to recent environmental change

 Understanding the process of adaptation during rapid environmental change remains one of the central focal points of evolutionary biology.
 The recently formed White Sands system of southern New Mexico and the Sand Hills of Nebraska contain outstanding examples of rapid adaptation for crypsis, with a variety of species – from lizards to mice – having evolved blanched forms on the dunes that contrast with their close relatives in the surrounding dark soil habitats.
 In collaboration with the Rosenblum Lab at Berkeley, we are using model-based statistical inference methods to describe the demographic and adaptive history characterising the colonisation of different White Sands lizard species (Laurent*, Pfeifer* et al., Mol Ecol 2016; Ormond et al., Mol Ecol 2016).
-In collaboration with the Hoekstra Lab at Harvard, we focus on the evolution of cryptic colouration in Nebraska deer mouse populations, unravelling the interplay between demography and selection within and between populations as well as estimating selection on both phenotype and genotype (using clinal samples (Pfeifer*, Laurent*, Sousa*, Linnen* et al., In revision), as well as large-scale field experiments (In preparation)).
+In collaboration with the Hoekstra Lab at Harvard, we focus on the evolution of cryptic colouration in Nebraska deer mouse populations, unravelling the interplay between demography and selection within and between populations as well as estimating selection on both phenotype and genotype (using clinal samples (Pfeifer*, Laurent*, Sousa*, Linnen* et al., MBE 2018), as well as large-scale field experiments (In preparation)).

 (iii) Clinical – virus evolution